203 mm howitzer M1931 (B-4): History

 The 203mm howitzer was presented in two variants, namely one with and one without the muzzle brake.
 The two guns were otherwise identical to each other.
 Preference was eventually given to the brake-free variant with technical drawings by the Artkom design bureau, and a tracked carriage (a common sight on heavy Soviet artillery pieces) from the Bolshevik plant.
 The first prototype B-4 howitzer was made in the Bolshevik plant in early 1931.
-Firing tests were made from July to August 1931 with the aim of choosing appropriate shells for use by the B-4.
+Firing tests took place from July to August 1931 with the aim of choosing appropriate shells for use by the B-4.
 The howitzer was accepted into service as the 203 mm howitzer model 1931 after extensive field and combat tests in 1933.